Skip to main content

 • Allows access for one person in a wheelchair and one companion (two individuals per reservation).
 Additional family members will need to sit separately in general seating.
 Please plan accordingly.

 • Guests must access this section from the elevators located between Gate 5 and Gate 6 on East Campus Road.
-Once you check in at the registration table at Gate 6, a guide will lead you to this area.

 • Vehicles are not allowed to drop off and pick-up near the stadium.
 Shuttles will run from the East Campus Parking Deck.
 Parking Map.